oxidauth/oxidauth/rfcs/1-2FA-email/rfc.md

 ### Technical Flow
-Each user is assigned a static auth key at creation (stored in new table auth_keys).
+Each user is assigned a static auth key at creation (stored in new table totp_secrets).
 From the frontend login screen, a user provides username & password combo, if password is correct:

 - a temporary jwt is sent to the browser, allowing the user to access the 2FA code input screen
 - a 6 digit code is created from the secret key + current time, then emailed to the user